jairtarrilloecon/jairtarrilloecon/README.md

 # Hi, I'm Jair Tarrillo 👋

-Economics student focused on data analysis, automation, and technology-driven solutions.
+Economics student building data-driven and automation-based solutions.

 ## 📊 About me
-- Background in economics with a strong interest in data and problem solving
+- Economics background with a focus on real-world problem solving
-- Building projects that combine economic thinking with technology
+- Developing projects that combine economic analysis with technology
-- Focused on creating analytical and automated solutions using real-world data
+- Interested in building systems, not just isolated analyses

 ## 🛠 Tech Stack
 - Python